SomuSysAdmin/Notes/CCNA_RS/CommandRef/BGP.md

  * i 17.1.1.0/24      17.1.1.2                 0    100      0 i
  *>                   0.0.0.0                  0         32768 i
 ```
 So, both the `8.8.8.0/24` and the `17.1.1.0/24` networks were learnt via iBGP, demonstrated by the `*>i`.
 The value of '*i*' in the Path shows that the network is within the same AS, i.e., learnt via iBGP.
-In case of eBGP, the path would contain the AS number for the remote AS.
+In case of eBGP, the path would contain the AS number for the remote AS, followed by `i`.
+Thus, if we have to go through ASNs : 65004, 65003 and then 65001 to reach a network, then the path will be: `65004 65003 65001 i`.

 Now we can configure an eBGP link with R3 from R2:
 ```